Antinym/Lua-trainwreck/addons/Yuk/ReadMe.md

-# Yush
+# Yuk

-A portable macro engine based on customizable Lua files.
+(This is branch of Arcon's Yush addon) A portable macro engine based on customizable Lua files.
 Triggers faster than in-game macros and allow a significantly higher number of key combinations.

 ### Usage